 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-Ready for the perfect holiday pumpkin bread recipe?
-This maple frosted pumpkin bread is an extremely delicious (and nutritious) allergy friendly recipe for the holidays.
-It’s vegan, gluten free, refined sugar free, and sugar free friendly.
-It’s full of warm spices, sweet pumpkin flavor, and topped with a maple frosting.
+Ready for the perfect pumpkin bread recipe?
+This maple frosted pumpkin bread is a delicious (and nutritious) allergy friendly recipe for the holidays.
+It’s gluten free, dairy free, and refined sugar free.
+It’s full of warm spices, sweet pumpkin flavor, and topped with a delicious maple frosting.
 This loaf is one of my favorite recipes and certainly won’t disappoint!

-What ingredients do I need for this pumpkin bread?
+What ingredients do I need to make this maple frosted pumpkin bread?

 This pumpkin loaf requires just several simple ingredients.
 They are: